 Human Rabies Vaccine Information

-Postexposure rabies vaccination, also known as postexposure prophylaxis (PEP), for someone who has never been vaccinated against rabies consists of one dose of human rabies immune globulin (HRIG) and four doses of the rabies vaccine.
+Post exposure prophylaxis (PEP) is given to someone who has potentially been exposed to rabies.
+It consists of one dose of human rabies immune globulin (HRIG) and four doses of the rabies vaccine.

 A patient who is immunocompromised (e.g., due to chemotherapy or radiation treatment, HIV or AIDS, a genetic disorder, etc.) would receive a fifth rabies vaccine on day 28.

-PEP for someone who has previously been vaccinated against rabies is similar, but the person would not receive HRIG and only two doses of the rabies vaccine would be given as boosters (one on day 0 and one on day 3).
+If someone has previously received rabies vaccine they should not receive HRIG and only receive two booster doses of the rabies vaccine (day 0 and day 3).

 Human Rabies Vaccine and HRIG Availability in North Dakota